-Updated Jan.
-10, 2013
+Updated June 4, 2013

 What is the tax on professional services?

-In previous years legislation has been introduced to tax accounting services.
+Many times in previous years legislation has been introduced to tax accounting services.
 Some proposals have included business-to-business transactions and proposals have exempted business-to-business proposals.
 None of these proposals included a clear definition of which accounting services would be included.

 Depending on where you are located in Minnesota, a sales tax on accounting services could add almost 8 percent to the cost of any work done in the state.

 The MNCPA has opposed a sales tax on accounting services and we continue to communicate our position to legislators.
 MNCPA members have testified before legislative committees and continue working to educate legislators on the impact a sales tax on accounting services will have on clients, business and the profession.